sparkbox/bios/README.md

 ## **Kasey Bonifacio - Sparkbox - Developer**
 Kasey has been building the web for the past 7 years.
 Starting out as a web/print designer, Kasey quickly discovered she loves to build things with code.
 Since joining [Sparkbox](https://seesparkbox.com/) in 2015, her career has focused on accessible, frontend development and building usable design systems.
 Passion projects include creating [girlscancode.io](http://girlscancode.io/), later reorganizing the curriculum for a wider audience via a [Library Workshop](https://sparkbox.github.io/building-websites-workshop/).
 In her free time, Kasey likes to spend time with her family, cook, and renovate her old house.
 Read what Kasey has to say on the [Sparkbox Foundry](https://seesparkbox.com/foundry/author/kasey_bonifacio) and see what she has to share on [CodePen](https://codepen.io/kaseybon/).

+## **Bryan Braun - Sparkbox - Developer**
+Bryan Braun is a developer at Sparkbox.
+Bryan’s work has been featured in the *Washington Post*, *Daring Fireball*, *Smashing Magazine*, and the *Discovery Channel*.
+He is always working on some sort of [side-project](https://www.bryanbraun.com/projects/) and shares what he learns through his [writing](https://www.bryanbraun.com/archives), [speaking](https://www.bryanbraun.com/speaking), and [open source contributions](https://github.com/bryanbraun).
+When he’s not writing code or tweaking fonts, you can find him riding his bicycle or building Lego worlds with his kids.

 ## **Proposal Bios Below**

 ## **Ben Callahan, President**